Skip to content

 What AGENSAI does claim

-• AGENSAI runs zero infrastructure for signing or custody.
-Static dashboard, npm CLI, no servers in the trust chain for keys.
+• Zero infrastructure for signing or custody.
+Static dashboard, npm MCP server, no servers in the trust chain for keys.

-• Every agent is bounded onchain.
-ERC-7715 grant verified by the standard ERC-1271 path.
+• Every agent is bounded on chain.
+ERC-7715 grant verified via the standard ERC-1271 path.
 Validator-enforced, not middleware-enforced.